What does it take to make your care business more resilient in these uncertain times? Find out in this month’s insight.

 7. Stay flexible

-Flexibility and adaptability are both key to business resilience.
+Flexibility and adaptability are both key to a resilient business.
 While we can’t all pivot to making PPE, for instance, we can still make sure our business is flexible enough to adapt to market conditions wherever possible.

 Flexibility is especially important if your business model is quite rigid; think about whether there are any aspects of your business that could operate more independently of each other.